chwalters/documentation/rest_api.md

 -d '{"no_voice":"true"}' http://127.0.0.1:5000/synapses/start/id/say-hello-fr
 ```

-Some neuron inside a synapse will wait for parameters that comes from the order.
+There are some neuron inside a synapse that will wait for parameters that comes from the order.
-You can provide those parameters by adding a `parameters` list of data.
+The user can provide those parameters by adding a `parameters` list of data.

 Curl command:
 ```bash
 curl -i -H "Content-Type: application/json" --user admin:secret -X POST  \